-For us, planning and meticulous implementation go hand-in-hand.
-Over the years, we’ve honed and adapted the way we work, so here we outline our web design process from the initial meeting through to launch, as well as explain some techy terms:
+Over the years, we’ve honed and adapted the way we work, so here we outline our web design process from the initial meeting through to launch, as well as explain some techy terms.

 1/ Discovery Phase

-- Needs assessment – here we take a strategic approach to assess the needs of the organisation, including looking at long-term objectives and internal and external influencers.
+- Needs assessment – we take a strategic approach to assess the needs of the organisation; looking at long-term objectives and internal and external influencers.

-- Research – this includes both desk research (such as competitor and industry research), stakeholder and user interviews.
-We also look at existing analytics and conduct user tracking via tools such as Crazy Egg and Full Story to give vital information about user behaviour within the existing website.
+- Research – this includes desk research (competitor and industry) and stakeholder and user interviews.
+We look at existing analytics and use tracking tools like Crazy Egg and Full Story to give vital information about user behaviour within the existing website.

 - Analytics review – using Google Analytics, we’ll study the current site performance; looking at the user flow, pages that users ‘drop off’, average view time and bounce rate.
 We typically look over the last year’s data to get a realistic picture over time.

 - Conversion review – conversions can be call-back requests, contact form completion, offers redeemed, online sales, phone calls recorded from site or download content requests.
 We’ll assess what elements are converting well, and not so well.